 About 30 years ago the outlet of the pool was filled in.
 This raised the water levels and resulted in the two pools merging into one, although the former embankment which divided the two waters can still be found running across the pool about two-and-a-half feet under the surface - a favourite haunt for carp in warmer weather.

-Current owners Cedric and Brenda Heys said that when they took over the pool 25 years ago it was unfishable, having been allowed to go stagnant, overgrown and covered in duckweed.
+Current owner Cedric Heys said that when he took over the pool 30 years ago it was unfishable, having been allowed to go stagnant, overgrown and covered in duckweed.

 All around the edges were mounds of hardcore, concrete blocks and iron bars which were going to be used to fill in the pool.